mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.md

 When running validation on an SRV string before DNS resolution, do not throw a error due to number of SRV parts.

-For this test, run each of the following cases:

 - `mongodb+srv://localhost`
 - `mongodb+srv://mongo.local`